Organisation of the Regiment

 Company Commanders (also known as Officers Commanding, hence “OC”) are responsible to the CO for the training, discipline, organisation and administrative efficiency of their companies.
 The Companies in the Regiment are A Company (A Coy), B Company (B Coy), Logistics Company (Log Coy), and Training Wing (Trg Wg).

-A Coy includes the Operational Support Units (OSU's), Boat Troop, the Regiment Police, the Operational Support Divers (OSD) and the Explosive Ordinance Disposal (EOD) Section which form the the Joint Service EOD unit witht he Bermuda Police Service.
+A Coy includes the Operational Support Units (OSU's), the Regiment Police, the Operational Support Divers (OSD) and the Explosive Ordinance Disposal (EOD) Section which form the the Joint Service EOD unit witht he Bermuda Police Service.
 B Company's primary role is to provide Humanitarian and Disaster Relief to Bermuda.
 Its secondary role to to fulfil the Regiment's ceremonial responsibilities.
 Logistics Company provides the logistical support to sustain Regiment activities and those of outside organizations.
 Training Wing holds soldiers undergoing recruit training and promotions courses.

 Training Officer (TO).
 The TO is responsible for coordinating all training that is carried out across the Regiment.
 He is also Officer Commanding Training Wing.